merantix-momentum/acip/README.md

 **🚀 That's it!
 You can now use your compressed model for inference or fine-tuning as any other Causal Language Model from 🤗 transformers.**

-> ❗ The parameter `compression_ratio` ranges from 1.0 to 0.0, indicating the model size after compression.
+> ℹ️ The parameter `size_ratio` ranges from 1.0 to 0.0, indicating the model size after compression.
 For example, 0.4 means that the model has only 40% of the original number of parameters and 1.0 means no compression at all.
+Alternatively, you can also set `compression_rate` in `prune_model_by_score`, which is equivalent to `size_ratio = 1.0 - compression_rate`.

 ## Installation